Site updated 01/19/17

 - Plant Propagation Work Sessions Are Ongoing

 The plant propagation committee resumed the plant propagation work sessions for the coming year.
 We meet weekly on Tuesday mornings (except for the scheduled monthly club meetings).
 We meet at 8:30am at Paul's yard.
 If you need directions send an e-mail through the contact page.
-If you are interested in learning about plants and propagation in this area of Florida please feel free to joins us.
+If you are interested in learning about plants and propagation in this area of Florida this is a fantatsic opportunity.
+Please feel free to joins us.
 Membership is not required.